 Promoting German Studies

 The term “German Studies” describes research and teaching about contemporary Germany (including comparative studies) and its interaction with other European countries and the world at large.
 The focus is on approaches based in the social sciences and/or interdisciplinary orientated cultural studies that go beyond, though do not exclude, the literary manifestations of contemporary German culture.
-The DAAD uses funding from the Federal Foreign Office (Auswärtiges Amt, AA).

-The objectives of the programme are:
+The objectives of the funding programme are:

-• to enhance cooperation between existing institutional structures in the field of German Studies so that the entire academic community in the UK and at overseas DAAD-funded Centres for German and European Studies can take maximum advantage of these and related initiatives;
+2: To enhance cooperation between existing institutional structures in the field of German Studies so that the entire academic community in the UK, Ireland and at DAAD-funded Centres for German and European Studies can take maximum advantage of these and related initiatives.

 Advertisements by German Universities